amritmaniaryal/road_skeletanization/README.md

 conda run -n road_skel pip install -r requirements-train.txt
 ```

-If you only want to train/eval on an existing dataset, `requirements-train.txt`
+If you only want to train/eval/benchmark on an existing dataset,
-suffices — the geospatial stack is only needed for data generation.
+`requirements-train.txt` suffices — the geospatial stack is only needed to
+regenerate data.

 ## Usage